faster-cpython/ideas/3.13/engine.md

 There are three ways we can store counters:
 1. Store a counter for each exit in the superblock.
-2. Have one exit per counter, and change the exit object to change the counter.
+2. Have one exit per possible value of the counter, and change the exit object to change the counter.
 3. Store the counters in a global (per-interpreter) table.
+LuaJIT does something like this (but with a very small table).
 <!-- Prevent 1 below being numbered as 4 -->
 1. is simple and deterministic.
 2. either prevents mapping the exits to offsets, or will require many thousands of exit objects (number_of_offsets * max_counter_value)
 3. will require hashing the executor and offset, and thus be non-determinstic due to collisions.
-   Allows us to decay the counter to distinguish between hot counters and long-lived "cool" counters.
+   Allows us to decay the counter to distinguish between hot counters and long-lived "cool" counters, by halving all the counters every tick.
+Where a tick might be 1ms, or might vary depending on memory consumption.
-   LuaJIT does something like this (but with a very small table).

 We should probably start with option 1, with the intention of implementing option 3 later.